 CASE SUMMARY

-The district court denied the plaintiffs' request for a temporary restraining order on February 25.
-Three days later, the plaintiffs appealed this decision to the U.S. Supreme Court by filing an emergency application for writ of injunction seeking to bar the implementation of the selected congressional plan.
-The U.S. Supreme Court denied the application on March 7, 2022.
+• On February 25, 2022, the U.S. District Court for the Middle District of Pennsylvania denied the plaintiffs’ preliminary injunctive relief request.
+Three days later, plaintiffs filed an emergency application for writ of injunction with the U.S. Supreme Court seeking to bar the implementation of the state supreme court’s selected congressional plan.
+SCOTUS denied the application on March 7, 2022.

-On March 16, the district court issued an opinion and order granting the defendants' motion to dismiss the plaintiffs' Elections Clause claims on the grounds they had failed to establish an injury-in-fact necessary for Article III standing.
-The plaintiffs voluntarily dismissed the case on March 28, 2022.
+• On March 16, 2022, the district court granted the defendants’ motion to dismiss the plaintiffs’ Elections Clause claim on the grounds they failed to establish an injury-in-fact necessary for standing.

 CASE LIBRARY